BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-I worked from a desk just off of the right-hand side of that photo.
+I worked from a desk just off of the left-hand side of that photo.
 Sometimes I'd leave the curtains open so I could rotate my desk chair occasionally and look out over the waves.

 <div align="center">